 On Sandman fanfiction, Hob Gadling, "Dreamling", and the ending of the comics

-After finishing The Sandman season 1 last year, I followed my usual pattern of reading the source material next, and then moved on to fanfiction.
+After I finished The Sandman season 1 last year, and got a bit obsessed, I followed my usual pattern of reading the source material next, and then moved on to fanfiction.
 Usually I switch to fanfiction because I'm out of canon material, which was also the case here, but another big reason was that I was so incredibly bummed out by the canon ending.
 More on that later.

-I think this might actually be the first time that I've ever joined a fandom on day one, almost.
-The comics have been around for a long time of course, but here I mean the fandom that the TV show got started.
+I think this might be the first time that I've joined a fandom on day one, almost.
+The comics have been around for a long time of course, but I mean the fandom that the TV show got started.
 I've usually discovered stuff years later (Doctor Who, Superman), so it was a lot of fun to be a part of a new, active fandom, and see the number of fan works grow.
-When I first started looking for fics in early august, I think there were 80 or so fics under the Sandman tag on AO3?
+When I first started looking for fics in early august 2022, I think there were 80 or so fics under the Sandman tag on AO3.
 Right now, at the time of writing, there are over 6000.
 And what inspired most of those was that second half of "The sound of her wings" with Dream and Hob Gadling, the immortal guy.

 Hob Gadling